Chart Color Schemes

 Hoxton Park - Carnes Hill - Horningsea Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
+AreaSearch identified 15 projects likely impacting the area.
 Notable projects include Carnes Hill Aquatic and Recreational Precinct, Favco Industrial Park, Carnes Hill Aquatic and Recreation Centre, and Prestons Industrial Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.